TheCandidStartup/TheCandidStartup.github.io/_drafts/spreadsheet-merge-import.md

 We've already identified a few cases where we need to pack multiple different parts of a segment into a chunk.
 We know we want to compress chunks.
 The simplest implementation is to use an existing archive format like [ZIP](https://en.wikipedia.org/wiki/ZIP_(file_format)), or [7z](https://en.wikipedia.org/wiki/7z).
 ZIP is the most [standard](https://www.iso.org/standard/60101.html) and widely supported format but doesn't support the latest compression codecs and isn't as optimized as newer formats.
 I'm going to start off with ZIP and maybe later consider other formats.

 A segment always has a "root" chunk.
-The root chunk includes a small JSON manifest which defines segment format version and structure, including the location of the index, transform and any dependent segment.
+The root chunk includes a small JSON manifest which defines spreadsheet metadata (width, height, ...), segment format version and structure, including the location of the index, transform and any dependent segment.
 These parts (and any other parts and tiles that they reference) may be embedded in the root chunk or stored externally in additional chunks.

 Chunks within the overall structure that are statically known to always contain a single part have the same name as that part.
 Tiles are a good example.
 Tiles use a naming convention that allows the [segment index to implicitly reference them]({{ ds_url | append: "#index" }}).